Superfund: National Priorities List Deletion

 EPA may delete a final NPL site if it determines that no further response is required to protect human health or the environment.
-Under Section 300.425(e) of the NCP (55 FR 8845, March 8, 1990), a site may be deleted where no further response is appropriate if EPA determines that one of the following criteria has been met:
+Under Section 300.425(e) of the NCP (55 FR 8845, March 8, 1990), a site may be deleted when no further response is appropriate if EPA determines that one of the following criteria has been met:

 - EPA, in conjunction with the state, has determined that responsible or other parties have implemented all appropriate response action required.

 - EPA, in consultation with the state, has determined that all appropriate Superfund-financed responses under CERCLA have been implemented and that no further response by responsible parties is appropriate.

-- A RI/FS has shown that the release poses no significant threat to public health or the environment and, therefore, remedial measures are not appropriate.
+- A remedial investigation/feasibility study (RI/FS) has shown that the release poses no significant threat to public health or the environment and, therefore, remedial measures are not appropriate.

 Since 1986, EPA has followed these procedures for deleting a site from the NPL:

 - The regional administrator approves a "close out report" that establishes that all appropriate response actions have been taken or that no action is required.